 While it’s completely up to you which cover to go with, remember to keep your audience in mind.
 After all, your book is for them, not for you.

 The final step for your book cover design is to finalize it!
-Work with your designer to choose your favorite design, finalize the color and font options, and that’s it!
+Work with your designer to choose your favorite design, finalize the color and typeface/font options, and that’s it!

-We recommend hosting a book cover reveal as a way to stir up more anticipation for your novel before your book launch as well!
+Consider a book cover reveal to stir up more anticipation for your novel before your book launch!

 Start your book cover design today